LucDoh/CASAFFI/README.md

-runAll.m calls the scripts which each perform each step.

-To run:
-runAll('../data/6e6ACSF_0ms_3_MMStack.tif',70,2000,0.7,70)
+To run, call the main script which will run all the steps: runAll('../data/6e6ACSF_0ms_3_MMStack.tif',70,2000,0.7,70)

-where here the TIF stack to analyze is named "6e6ACSF_0ms_3_MMStack.tif", and is found in a directory named data one directory above.

-More details at the top of runAll.m.
+where here we point to the TIF stack "6e6ACSF_0ms_3_MMStack.tif and pass other image processing parameters.
+More details at in runAll.m.